Complete Overview JetBlue Travel Credit.

 How do I Get a Refund from JetBlue Travel Bank?

-You can obtain a refund for the cancelled flights in the form of a travel credit in your wallet.
+You can obtain a refund for the canceled flights in the form of a travel credit in your wallet.
 Moreover, one can use the credit towards booking future flights and other airfare purchases.

 Furthermore, the airline transfers the refunds to the JetBlue login travel bank.
 It comes with a validation and expiration date of the account’s activity.
 The transfer is done with the approval of the customers.

-Here is how you can request a refund of the cancelled flight and receive compensation from your JetBlue travel bank.
+Here is how you can request a refund of the canceled flight and receive compensation from your JetBlue travel bank.